 – We are not a huge company, Mattsson says, – so internal IT is not necessarily something we want to spend a lot of time on.
 We just want it to work.

 Photo: Klas Mattsson, Communication Officer at Kista Science City

 Less hassle with the cloud

-Moving to the Best Place to Work-solution simply made Mattsson and his colleagues’ work-life easier.
+Moving to the Cloud Workforce-solution simply made Mattsson and his colleagues’ work-life easier.
 They can now work from wherever they want, which also enables flexibility.
-From a management perspective, there is also a lot less hassle providing support when everyone uses the same solution and has the same set up on their computer.
-Since their devices now are managed and Ironstone take care of all the configurations, security updates etc., they can now focus on their core business.
+From a management perspective, there is also a lot less hassle providing support when everyone uses the same solution and has the same setup on their computer.
+Since their devices now are managed and Ironstone takes care of all the configurations, security updates, etc., they can now focus on their core business.

 Mattsson also praises Ironstone’s quick and extensive help whenever they have needed any support.
 From problems such as people having difficulties accessing their user accounts to security issues where outsiders tried to log in to their system, Ironstone has been very helpful with making sure everything is set up as it should, he says.
 Because of this, they are now left with more security, more effective workflow, and easier management.

 When Kista Science City implemented Best Place to Work, Ironstone was a great project partner, Mattsson says.
 One of the larger projects consisted of transferring all their files to OneDrive and Sharepoint.
 Before Ironstone implemented a Governance structure, Kista Science City had a problem with access rights and was afraid of deleting someone’s account after they quit their job in case that person had shared important files.
 Now, they have complete control over access rights and know when to use Sharepoint and OneDrive for Business.
 Having Ironstone by their side during this process made them feel very secure, Mattsson says.
 He is very pleased with the collaboration.